jekyll/minima/_posts/2022-02-02-inner-compass.md

 - **Be yourself, because everyone else is already taken.** There is no one out there that shares your same genetic makeup let alone your life experiences.
 Escape the competition through authenticity.
 No one can compete with you on being you.

+- **Stop seeking permission.** When you spend all your energy looking for other's permission, approval and acceptance you run out of steam for the things you actually want to do.

 - **Accept First.** The first step towards getting somewhere is to accept where you are.
 Next is deciding that you are not going to stay where you are.
 After that comes the plan.

 - **Learn from experience**.
 There is really no substitute for experience.
 You don’t know what you don’t know.
 You can read stacks of books, get mentors, take courses, or make the perfect plan.
 You'll still yourself making mistakes.
 It’s only when the mistake stings you properly that you learn and don’t forget.
 The best and quickest way to learn is through experience.

 - **Do the right thing.** No matter what don't compromise on your ethics.
 You would not repent it.
-Always do the right thing.

 #### **Mental Models**

 - **Start with why.** Explain to others and yourself why is something important?
 What is the rationale behind your action?
 Give examples to bring it to life.

-- **Always Invert.** Knowing what you don't want gets you closer to what you want.
-Each no brings you closer to a yes.
+- **Always Invert.
+Knowing what you don't want gets you closer to what you want.** Each no brings you closer to a yes.
 A lot of success in life and business comes from knowing what you should avoid eg. bad investments, bad marriage, bad food, bad behaviour etc. Amass long-term advantage by consistently being not stupid.

 - **Learn by doing.** Not reading/watching/listening.
 Don’t over study and under execute.
 You don't learn cooking by reading cooking books.